-Cannabis consumers have long prized potency (a high THC content) as one of the main factors that makes a particular strain more desirable.
-Though traditional demand for THC has caused an oversaturation of high-potency products, many consumers are starting to prefer less intense products that are lower in THC and higher in the non-intoxicating compound called CBD (cannabidiol).
+Cannabis consumers have long prized potency (a high THC content) as a primary factor for strain popularity and desirability.
+This traditional demand for THC has caused an over-saturation of high-potency products, though many consumers now prefer less intense products lower in THC and higher in the non-intoxicating compound called CBD (cannabidiol).
+Both have unique properties that make them ideal for all your weed needs.

 THC and CBD are both cannabinoids derived from the cannabis plant, but they’re different in many ways that may influence your next dispensary purchase.

-CBD can also block some of the intoxicating effects of THC.
-By binding to cannabinoid receptors, it will keep THC from activating those receptors.
-This translates to a less intense psychoactive effect, which is why products with a mix of CBD and THC are great for first-time consumers.
+It can also counteract some of the intoxicating effects of THC by binding to other cannabinoid receptors, and will keep THC from activating those receptors.
+This translates to a less intense psychoactive effect, making products with a mix of CBD and THC great options for first-time consumers.

-This does not mean that CBD, by itself, cannot offer an effect.
-High doses of CBD often produce a profoundly relaxing experience.
+This does not mean that CBD, by itself, cannot offer a beneficial effect.
+High doses of CBD often produce a profoundly relaxing experience with ample internal perks.
 Like stepping out of a hot tub, your body may feel tingly and relaxed, and your brain may be clear.

 However, the legality of hemp-derived CBD may vary from state to state, so it’s important to check your state’s laws before stocking up on hemp-derived CBD products.

-The list of conditions CBD may help with is ever-expanding.
-More research is needed to better understand the efficacy and range of CBD’s benefits, but it’s popularly used to manage the following symptoms and conditions:
+The list of conditions CBD may help with continues to grow and evolve.
+Despite ample self-reported and studied evidence, more research is still needed to better understand the efficacy and range of CBD’s benefits for humans and animals with endocannabinoid systems.
+Many use CBD and CBD-based products to manage the following symptoms and conditions:

 - Epilepsy and seizure disorders